Fergus Bowes-Lyon

-Captain The Hon.
-Fergus Bowes-Lyon (18 April 1889 – 27 September 1915) was a British officer and older brother of Elizabeth Bowes-Lyon, Queen consort of the United Kingdom from 1936 until 1952, and generally known in Britain as the Queen Mother.
-Bowes-Lyon was killed during World War I. He was a maternal uncle of Elizabeth II.
+Fergus Bowes-Lyon (18 April 1889 – 27 September 1915) was a British officer and older brother of Elizabeth Bowes-Lyon, who later became the queen consort of King George VI.
+He was killed during World War I. He was a maternal uncle of Elizabeth II.

 Early life and marriage

-Fergus was born at Forbes House in Ham, Surrey the son of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, and his wife, Cecilia Cavendish-Bentinck.
+Fergus Bowes-Lyon was born at Forbes House in Ham, Surrey, the son of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, and Cecilia Cavendish-Bentinck.

 Bowes-Lyon had his early education at Ludgrove School.
 He later attended Eton College.
 He was a keen cricketer and played in the annual autumn fixtures held at the cricket ground at Glamis Castle.

-On 17 September 1914, he married Lady Christian Norah Dawson-Damer (7 August 1890 – 29 March 1959), daughter of the 5th Earl of Portarlington.
+On 17 September 1914, Bowes-Lyon married Lady Christian Norah Dawson-Damer (7 August 1890 – 29 March 1959), daughter of the 5th Earl of Portarlington.
 Their daughter, Rosemary, was born the following year.
 Rosemary was only two months old when Fergus died in the line of duty on 27 September 1915, only 10 days after the first anniversary of his wedding.
 His issue: